April 1, 2026

 Firing an employee after they take protected leave under the Family and Medical Leave Act or California's CFRA violates state and federal law.
 The fact that your employer restructured your role during your leave does not automatically make the termination legal.
 Courts ask whether the restructuring was genuine or a pretext to avoid bringing you back.
 We ask the same question.

-Example 2: Fired for Discussing Wages with Coworkers
+Example 5: Fired for Discussing Your Pay or Salary with Coworkers

 You mention your pay to a coworker.
 A manager finds out and fires you for "violating company policy" about discussing wages.
 No written employment agreement or employment contract prohibits this.
 And even if one did, it would not matter.

 Discussing wages with coworkers is a protected activity under both the California Labor Code and the National Labor Relations Act.
 Your employer cannot discipline or fire you for it regardless of what any internal termination policy says.
+We cover this in detail in our post on being fired for discussing your salary in California.
 Company policies cannot override state and federal law, and we make sure our clients understand that.

-You receive notice that your position has been eliminated as part of a company-wide reduction in force.
+You receive notice that your position has been eliminated as part of a company-wide reduction in force (RIF).
 Six weeks later, a job posting appears for the same role under a slightly different title.
 Someone new fills it.

 Position elimination is one of the most common ways employers disguise illegal firings.
 When your role reappears shortly after your termination, especially if you belong to a protected class, that is a strong sign the stated reason was not the real reason.
+Not sure whether you were truly laid off or actually fired?
+That distinction matters legally, and our team can help you sort it out.
 These wrongful termination cases depend heavily on comparing how your employer treated similarly situated employees, and that comparison is exactly what our team builds.

-Example 7: Fired for Reporting Workplace Safety Violations
+Example 7: Fired for Reporting a Safety Violation or Filing an OSHA Complaint

 You report unsafe worksite conditions to Cal-OSHA after your employer refuses to address the workplace safety violations.
 Your employer fires you within weeks and labels it "insubordination."

 California law protects employees who report safety concerns to government agencies.
-Firing you for contacting Cal-OSHA or another regulatory body is a whistleblower retaliation claim and a wrongful termination in violation of public policy.
+Firing you for contacting Cal-OSHA or another regulatory body is both a whistleblower retaliation claim and a retaliatory discharge in violation of California public policy.
 The label your employer puts on the firing does not change what the law sees.

 You return from maternity leave to find your employer reassigned you to an entry-level role with a significant pay cut.
 You resign because staying is not a realistic option.

 This is a constructive discharge example.
 California law recognizes that forcing an employee to work under intolerable conditions until they quit carries the same legal weight as a direct firing.
+Creating a hostile work environment after a protected complaint, stripping responsibilities, or demoting someone to a role designed to push them out are all recognized constructive discharge tactics.
 Courts ask whether a reasonable person in your position would also have felt forced to leave.
 At Frontier Law Center, we handle constructive discharge cases regularly because California courts treat pregnancy-related retaliation with particular seriousness.

 Each scenario above involves one of three things: a protected class, a protected activity, or a legal right you exercised.
 In every case, your employer used a stated reason, such as cost-cutting, insubordination, or poor performance, to cover the real reason.